Enter your keyword

 Whether you’re heading up an organisation, speaking up for change, or just beginning your journey in criminal justice, this toolkit has been designed to help you:

-• Amplify positive stories: Share inspiring accounts of resilience and transformation
+• Amplify positive stories and achievements: Share accounts of resilience and transformation

-• Promote key services and programmes: Highlight the resources and support available to those impacted by the justice system.
+• Promote arts activities and programmes: Highlight the resources and support available to those impacted by the justice system.

 • Build connections: See the different officials and leads working in the arts and who to approach.